xl0/lovely-docs/doc_db/huntabyte_shadcn-svelte/dark-mode/short_digest.md

-Dark mode setup for Svelte and Astro projects.
+Dark mode implementation guides for Svelte and Astro frameworks.